MicrosoftDocs/office-docs-powershell/Get-CsOnlineAudioFile.md

 # Get-CsOnlineAudioFile

 ## SYNOPSIS
-Returns information about a specific or for all uploaded audio files of a given application type.
+Returns information about a specific or all uploaded audio files of a given application type.

 > [!NOTE]
 > **Preview** The use of this cmdlet is in Preview.